jipram019/exchange-rate/README.md

 It will query the caching layer where it needs to fetch the latest rate for particulat rate.Pair.

-Some possible exception that happen at this layer:
+Some possible exception that might happen at this layer:

 - Rate is missing from the cache due to initial cache loading from RatesStreamService, or due to some internal error from caffeine cache itself
 - Rate is staled, following the simple calculation logic :